laurelkeys/gsoc-2020/gsoc-final-report.md

 Along the way, I also came across [some](https://github.com/appleseedhq/appleseed/pull/2877) [bugs](https://github.com/appleseedhq/appleseed/pull/2880) on appleseed.studio – while testing the post effects – and worked on [enhancing effects preview to improve the user experience](https://github.com/appleseedhq/appleseed/pull/2885) (which was only possible after a rendering finished, adding delays to the artistic process of iteratively testing changes).

 These changes, however, are still pending review.
-Though, once a new release of appleseed ships with these brand-new effects, artists should be able to quickly preview what their scenes would look like in post – without having to leave appleseed.studio – and to easily tweak stage parameters while seeing the effect they have live.
+Though, once a new release of appleseed ships with these brand-new effects, artists should be able to quickly preview what their scenes would look like in post – without having to leave appleseed.studio – and to easily tweak stage parameters while seeing the changes they make live.

 ## The Code